 This is me doing Pike on the Wunda Chair at 24 weeks pregnant.
-I think it was the first day I really loved Pilates, so much so that I’m sure it was the spark that has me where I am today as an instructor in training.
+I think it was the first day I really loved Pilates, so much so that I’m sure it was the spark that made me want to be an instructor.
 I felt so proud of myself walking out of my session that day.
 Of course now I see things I could improve (winging shoulder blades, head out of alignment, blah blah), but we all start somewhere!
 This was a pretty important somewhere for me.

-I’ve never considered myself a health nut, or a fitness pro, and of course as an instructor I’ll be held to a higher standard, but boy do I love a good taco and even more, a delightful glass of bubbly.
-So in some ways, I work hard so that I can enjoy the rest of my life without feeling some kind of guilt.
+I’ve never considered myself a health nut, or a fitness pro, and boy do I love a good taco and even more, a delightful glass of bubbly.
+So in some ways, I work hard at Pilates so that I can enjoy the rest of my life without feeling some kind of guilt.

 The main reasons I love Pilates so much is that it healed my body of issues I didn’t even know I had: Poor posture (I thought I stood up pretty straight), muscular imbalances, acute diastasis recti, pelvic floor weakness (thank you childbirth for those two lovely gifts!), and generally not very strong.
-And oh I hated the weight room at the gym.
+And oh I hated (past tense!) the weight room at the gym.
 I would do it, but I never enjoyed it.
 Thanks to Pilates and consistent practice, my diastasis is probably as healed as it will ever get without surgical intervention, and my posture and muscular strength have improved so very much.
 Everyone does fitness for their own reasons, I encourage you to find yours, and then start somewhere, start small.
-Start with a mat class 😉
+Start with a private session or a workshop.

 Pilates will probably have you moving your body in ways you never have before, but it will open up a new understanding of how your body works and how best to use it for daily life.
 Join me, will ya?